SarahTamayao/Twitter-12/README.md

 # Project 3 - *Twitter*

+# TODO:
+- timeline is not reloading after composing a new tweet
+- you have to reload table view right after logging in

 **Twitter** is a basic twitter app to read and compose tweets the [Twitter API](https://apps.twitter.com/).

 Time spent: **5.5** hours spent in total